 Facilities that are the responsibility of the railroad for maintenance and operation shall conform to the standards established in the State CPUC Code and CPUC General Orders (GO).
 Any deviation from these standards are subject to CPUC approval.

-Traffic control devices and pavement markings shall comply with the latest edition of the CAMUTCD, supplemented to the extent applicable by State standards and the current industry best practices and/or requirements.
-State standards require advance warning signs (W10-1) at all crossings.
+Traffic control devices and pavement markings shall comply with the latest edition of the CA MUTCD, supplemented to the extent applicable by State standards and the current industry best practices and/or requirements.
+State standards require advance warning signs (W10-1) at most crossings.
 Such grade crossing warning devices should also comply with the CPUC Standards as specified in the CPUC’s General Orders.

 Caltrans is responsible for conducting and documenting the necessary environmental reviews to ascertain any adverse environmental impacts.
 Based on past experience, Grade Crossing Improvements Program projects typically do not involve significant environmental impacts and qualify as “Categorical Exclusions (CE’s) when such projects:

-Local agency certifications regarding the status of affected railroad facilities must be signed, certified and submitted to DOR.
+Local agency certifications regarding the status of affected railroad facilities must be signed, certified and submitted to the DRMT.
 Documentation as to the acceptability of the local agency railroad

 facility arrangements must be on file before the approval of federal funding is requested.